bmoska/land-cover-classification-demo/README.md

 * Tags: machine learning, data processing, analytics, land cover

 ## Description
 This is a simple, proof-of-concept unsupervised land cover classification algorithm that serves demoing purposes but is not meant in any way to provide reliable results.
 It is educational as it shows how a land cover classification can be done on the UP42 platform and could be used as a starting point for more rigorous algorithms.
-I is based on TensorFlow for the same reason: the code can be used as a template for more sophisticated algorithms.
+It is based on TensorFlow for the same reason: the code can be used as a template for more sophisticated algorithms.

 ## Usage